tercasaskova311/podcast-recommendation-platform/random_notes.md

 - Each partition is assigned to exactly one consumer within a consumer group
 - If a consumer fails, Kafka will rebalance the partitions across the remaining consumers

+## MONGODB PART
+We decided to store the aggregated data, which needs to be accessed by dashboards for content creators and by filtering/recommendation systems, in MongoDB—a NoSQL database optimized for document storage.

+The advantages of this solution include:

+- A flexible schema, which is ideal for evolving data models
+- Fast read performance, making it suitable for analytics and recommendation queries
+- Horizontal scalability through built-in sharding capabilities (not implemented in our project)